 Keep Off the Grass!
 An Alternative Approach to the Gun Control Debate

 Most voices in the traditional gun control debate call for the government to enact or repeal laws and formulate policies to achieve a range of ends: from absolute prohibition of firearms to total access to guns, with a variety of prescriptions between the two extremes.
-However, advocacy for or against gun control to solve the issue of gun violence offers a myopic perspective, one that merely perpetuates a bloody stasis by analyzing the issue through the narrow lens of regulating hardware - guns and ammunition - rather than addressing some of the reasons why people use guns in the
+However, advocacy for or against gun control to solve the issue of gun violence offers a myopic perspective, one that merely perpetuates a bloody stasis by analyzing the issue through the narrow lens of regulating hardware - guns and ammunition - rather than addressing some of the reasons why people use guns in the first place.

 This Comment proposes an alternative solution: the use of law and policy to reduce gun violence through the broad decriminalization of controlled substances, initially marijuana.